Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 update_restaurant = UpdateRestaurant.Field()
 ```

-Run the mutation with the GraphQL API browser using this:
+We'll now run the mutation on the browser like so:

 ``` graphql
 mutation {